-The desert southwest of the United States has some of the most amazing and varied scenery.
-There are numerous National and State Parks across six or seven states.
+The desert southwest of the United States has some of the most amazing and varied scenery anywhere.
+There are a multitude of National and State Parks across six or seven states.
 There are also interesting cities and towns with historic sites and interesting cultures and cuisine.
-The area and distances are vast but the density of sights is higher, thus driving distances shorter, than one might guess.
-In this post, we provide a travel itinerary for the Southwest, namely in northern New Mexico, southeast Utah, and southern Colorado.
-This desert southwest itinerary includes Arches, Canyonlands, Black Canyon of the Gunnison National Parks, and more.
-We have detailed information on stops and sights in other linked guides.
+The area and distances are vast, but the density of sights is high.
+Thus, driving distances are shorter than one might think.

 Parks and Sights

-Desert Southwest Itinerary, Including Arches, Canyonlands, Black Canyon of the Gunnison National Parks, and more
+Desert Southwest Itinerary including Arches, Canyonlands, Black Canyon of the Gunnison, Great Sand Dunes National Parks, and more

-Desert Southwest Itinerary #1: Arches Canyonlands Gunnison and more:
+Desert Southwest Itinerary #1: Arches, Canyonlands, Black Canyon of the Gunnison and more:

 Download as Open Document Sheets and use in Excel or a cloud spreadsheet tool (e.g., Google Drive or Office 365).
 Then, update your arrival date in cell A2.
 Next, get started on your itinerary (automations/equations are embedded to make a few things quicker).
 This file can serve as a template for other trip plans as well.